The Moral & Social Brain lab

 Our current works include the following research questions:

-What Neuro-cognitive mechanisms play a role in preventing individuals from complying with immoral orders?
+What neuro-cognitive mechanisms play a role in preventing individuals from complying with immoral orders?

 Can we develop efficient tools to reduce radicalized behaviors and prejudice attitudes?